ffund/intro-ml-tss21/slides/7-svm.md

 ::: notes

-Or, move the "budget" into the objective function:
+Next, move the "budget" into the objective function (easier to compute):

 :::